carlopacioni/amplicR/README.md

 This package has a number of functions to filter, dereplicate and error and chimera check NGS reads stored in fastq files.
 This funcitonality is currently limted to single-read analysis.
-The retained reads (or your own reads if you have done this already in another way) can then be compared against reference sequences and the number of mismatch is reported.
+The retained reads after the data processing described above (or your own reads if you have done this already in another way) can then be compared against reference sequences and the number of mismatch is reported.
 This may be useful when, for example, screening samples for particular taxa (e.g. a pathogen).